Survivor Series (2001): Storylines

 The event featured eight professional wrestling matches with outcomes predetermined by WWF script writers.
 The matches featured wrestlers portraying their characters in planned storylines that took place before, during, and after the event.
 Storylines played out on the WWF's weekly television shows, Raw and SmackDown!.

 The largest storyline that had pervaded the WWF in the preceding months was The Invasion, which came about due to the actual purchase of rival company World Championship Wrestling (WCW) by the WWF just prior to WrestleMania X-Seven.
 The storyline eventually grew into a WWF vs. WCW faction battle, and eventually Extreme Championship Wrestling (ECW) became a part of the battle by joining forces with WCW to create The Alliance.

-On the October 22, 2001 episode of Raw, Vince and Linda McMahon challenged Shane and Stephanie McMahon to a "Winner Take All" match to determine the fate of both companies, with the winning side continuing to stay in business while the losing side would be forced to disband.
+On the October 22 episode of Raw, Vince and Linda McMahon challenged Shane and Stephanie McMahon to a "Winner Take All" match to determine the fate of both companies, with the winning side continuing to stay in business while the losing side would be absorbed into the winner's company.
 However, Vince McMahon had to deal with multiple defections to the Alliance side, including Kurt Angle, as well as an increasingly heated feud between two of the WWF's biggest stars, The Rock and Chris Jericho, over the WCW Championship.
 Vince began spreading rumors to The Alliance that there was a mole within their faction.
-On an episode of SmackDown! before the Survivor Series, Stone Cold Steve Austin was the last man standing after both factions attacked each other in the ring.
+Upon hearing this rumor, "Stone Cold" Steve Austin came to the ring and asked Vince who it was.
+When Vince claimed it was Austin, Austin replied with a Stone Cold Stunner on Vince, and Vince continued to smile as he lay in the ring.
+Vince's spreading of rumors of a mole threatened to splinter the Alliance team while Shane rallied the team together by saying there was no mole, and Vince was trying to split the Alliance team apart.
+Meanwhile, The Rock continued to be suspicious of Chris Jericho, wondering if he was possibly going to switch on team WWF, given Jericho's history with both WCW and ECW, while Jericho continued to deny it.
+On an episode of SmackDown! before the Survivor Series, Austin was the last man standing after both factions attacked each other in the ring.
 After that, Vince appeared on the entrance ramp and shared a smile with Austin, teasing that Austin would be the mole.